 - 6) No assignment may be turned in to your teaching assistant by email or FAX.
 If you do not turn an assignment in during lab, then you may turn it in to your teaching assistant's mailbox in the Biology main office when it is open.
 You are responsible for requesting that the office staff time stamps your work.
 Know your teaching assistant's first and last name for correct delivery.
 The office staff does not know the teaching assignments of the graduate students.
 You will lose 10% of the possible points for each day an assignment is late, even if you have a valid excuse.
 An assignment is not considered turned in until both the digital and hard copies are submitted.
 A day late is from one minute after the assignment is due to 24 hours late.
 You will lose another 10% of the possible points for each subsequent day an assignment is late.
 A day is a business day on which the University is open (including days during spring break).
-You may turn in assignments to your teaching assistant's mailbox early without penalty, but we anticipate that this will not happen often because we expect 100% attendance in lab (and lecture). - 7) Professional behavior is expected in lecture & lab, which includes respecting your classmates by - arriving prepare and on time - actively contributing to your group or the whole class - not interrupting or talking when others are talking - turning all electronics off or to airplane mode expect as necessary for class work and not eating or drinking during class
+You may turn in assignments to your teaching assistant's mailbox early without penalty, but we anticipate that this will not happen often because we expect 100% attendance in lab (and lecture).
+(Lecture homework assignments are separate and no credit is given after the deadline.) - 7) Professional behavior is expected in lecture & lab, which includes respecting your classmates by - arriving prepare and on time - actively contributing to your group or the whole class - not interrupting or talking when others are talking to the group - turning all electronics off or to airplane mode expect as necessary for class work